occiviccoders/getting-started/README.md

 - Help organize events
 - Reach out to local community and government
 Please express your interest at our next [meetup](https://www.meetup.com/OC-Civic-Coders/)

+## How can we make this more helpful?
+Submit an issue for suggestions and improvements.